 beaches of the Turks and Caicos hide a wide array of beautiful and intricate seashells.
-Unfortunately, of the best
+Unfortunately, many of the best

 beachcombing sites tend to far from the popular beaches in The Turks and Caicos.

 beaches in the Turks and Caicos, bivalves such as cockle (especially the glossy white egg cockle), scallop, wing, ark and lucine shells are the most common finds.
 The calico scallop and zebra ark tend to be the most colourful of these plentiful bivalves.
 The small milk moon shell, lettered olive, and bubble shells are likewise typical finds.

 When shelling, it’s important to consider how a coast is exposed to the